In amongst the pageantry, combat, music and dancing at the Abbey Medieval Festival, 5 exciting festival tournaments are held.

 The tournament is something of a medieval ‘obstacle course’; designed for training for the field of battle, testing the challenger’s speed, strength, balance and agility.

 Curious about how a Knight in 15th century plate armour would vault a horse, or hit a moving target with a spear?
-Be there on Sunday to watch our re-enactors battle it out to become the Abbey Medieval Festival’s Strength and Skill Champion.
+Be sure to watch the Tournament of Strength and Skill.

 Turkish Oil Wrestling